romariorios/apolo/README.md

 other scripting languages for the task, like Perl, Python or Ruby.
-The problem with these choices is that, when the platform doesn't support them natively (i.e. Windows), the developer is forced to provide the interpreter together with their program -- which can be a problem, since the interpreters for these languages are several megabytes in size.
+The problem with these choices is that, when the platform doesn't support them natively (i.e. Windows), the developer is forced to provide the interpreter together with their program; since the interpreters for these languages are several megabytes in size, this can be a problem.

 ### Why Lua

 It's already possible to write launcher scripts in Lua today, since Lua is just as much of a general-purpose programming language as the ones mentioned above.
-Also, for most applications, with a size of a few hundred kilobytes, the weight a Lua interpreter will put on the distribution of a program is negligible, making it a very good fit in that regard.
+Also, with a size of a few hundred kilobytes, the weight a Lua interpreter will put on the distribution of a program is negligible for most applications, making it a very good fit in that regard.

-However, pure Lua lacks some core functionalities needed for launcher scripts, making it necessary for the developer to select a set of libraries that suits their purpose (e.g. filesystem manupilation); also, many convenience features present in Bash and the languages above are not present in Lua.
+However, pure Lua lacks some core functionalities needed by launcher scripts, making it necessary for the developer to select a set of libraries that suits their purpose (e.g. filesystem manipulation); also, many convenience features present in Bash and the languages above are not present in Lua.
 So, while it's _possible_ to write these kinds of scripts in Lua, it is not as _convenient_ as it is in the languages above.

 ### Goal

-The final goal of the lirbary is making Lua about as convenient to write launcher scripts as, say, Python or Perl, by removing the need to select a set of necessary variables for the task and providing an API with similar functionalities.
+The goal of the lirbary is to make Lua about as convenient to write launcher scripts as, say, Python or Perl, by removing the need to select a set of necessary variables for the task and providing an API with similar functionalities.

 ## Compililing

-Apolo is a **Lua 5.3** C library, so the Lua headers need to be available.
+Apolo is a **Lua 5.3** C library, so, to compile the library, the Lua headers need to be available.
-It has been tested with **gcc** under both Windows (through MinGW[1]) and Linux.
-To compile, run `make` from the root directory, choosing the platform.
+The code has been tested with **gcc** under both Windows (through MinGW[1]) and Linux.
+Run `make <plat>` from the root directory, where `<plat>` can be `linux` or `mingw`.
-The available platforms are `linux` and `mingw`:

-    make linux

 [1]: http://mingw.org/

-Other compilers might work (like Clang or MSVC), but they haven't been tested.
+Compilation should work in other compilers like Clang or MSVC, but we haven't tested them, so it may require some tweaking.

 ### Deployment

-This library is part a pure Lua library, part a C Lua library.
-The easiest way to deploy an application using a Lua script with Apolo is to drop the Lua interpreter, the script itself, and `apolo.lua` plus `apolocore.{so|dll}` in the root dir of the application.
+This library is written in Lua and C. The easiest way to deploy an application using a Lua script with Apolo is to drop the Lua interpreter, the script itself, and `apolo.lua` plus `apolocore.{so|dll}` in the root dir of the application.